Asphocarp/Unitodo/RAW.md

 - [ ] 1 fancy: make it a native app? (rn/swift?)
 - [ ] 2 move sorting to frontend (natural sorting like 0-1 < 0-2 < 0-10 < 0)
-- [ ] 2 make dev run easier: no need to start both backend and frontend separately (maybe let rust be part of node.js to avoid port-conflict and be simpler)
 - [ ] 1 feat: show est time, like @1h; record time?

 - [ ] 1 render basic markdown of the content; open wikilink using obsidian-uri